cosmos72/stmx/README.md

 - Intel Core i5 4570
 - Intel Core i5 4670
 - Intel Core i7 4770
-- ...

 To actually use hardware memory transactions with STMX, you will need:

 - a CPU supporting Intel TSX, for example one from the above list
-- a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
+- a 64-bit OS (currently tested on Debian GNU/Linux x86_64)
-- a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86_64, version 1.1.9)
+- a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later
   Note: x86_64 is often named AMD64 - they are the same thing
 - the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below